jimken123/soda/steps_versioned_docs/version-v0.17.0/Tesseract/TesseractOCR.md

 ---
 title: TesseractOCR Step | Tesseract OCR Connector Documentation
 sidebar_label: TesseractOCR
 description: Returns true if the file in the specified path exists, false otherwise.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Tesseract]
 hide_title: true
 hide_table_of_contents: true